 Court rules require that in most cases a company wishing to implement a scheme must notify prospective scheme creditors ahead of the convening hearing that a scheme is being promoted and of its purpose.
 The letter must also state whether the company considers that more than one meeting is required of creditors and/or shareholders and if so how it considers that the different classes of creditors and shareholder meetings should be made up.
-The intention is that the letter will lead to class issues being flushed out at an early stage so In practice the overall scheme process is usually very front-loaded with the greater part of the time incurred before the legal process is initiated.
-Before then the terms of the proposed scheme and any ancillary documents will need to be negotiated with the relevant stake-holders and the scheme and ancillary finance and other documentation drafted.

-that they can be considered and dealt with by the court at the convening hearing rather than at the later sanction stage.
+The intention is that the letter will lead to class issues being flushed out at an early stage so that they can be considered and dealt with by the court at the convening hearing rather than at the later sanction stage.
 The correct formulation of classes is essential to ensure that the scheme can be capable of being sanctioned, but deciding on it can potentially be a contentious issue between the parties.
 Sending the letter is designed to save costs by ensuring that the class meetings are properly constituted before the meetings are called.